Greyhound racing: Opawa Superstar tenacious in NZ Cup victory - NZ Herald

 At the back mark, he was in a challenging position from where, on the home turn, he attempted to take a minuscule gap between Federal Infrared and Mustang Charlie.
 He was momentarily held up, however undeterred, he punched through the gap just before straightening up for the run home.

-“He is a fearless chaser and once he took the lead in the run home, I then felt more comfortable, “I’ll probably take him up north for a Manawatu 457m feature in a couple of weeks.”
+“He is a fearless chaser and once he took the lead in the run home, I then felt more comfortable,” reflected Dave Fahey, adding, “I’ll probably take him up north for a Manawatu 457m feature in a couple of weeks.”

-When asked about preparing ten New Zealand Cup winners, Fahey said: “After our sixth cup winner (2013 – Opawa Swede), I set a goal to train 10 NZ Cup winners.
-It was a dream come true and it came up quicker than I thought it would.”
+When asked about himself and Jean preparing 10 New Zealand Cup winners, Fahey responded with, “After our sixth cup winner (2013 – Opawa Swede), I set a goal to train 10 NZ Cup winners.
+It was a dream come true and it came up quicker than what I thought it would.”

 On this occasion, the Opawa team brought in a mate Allan Davidson into the ownership in Opawa Superstar.
 It was a nervous time for all concerned, with Opawa Superstar having to come back from an injury he sustained in the NZ Nationals Middle Distance Final, which he had won.